Each spring under the expansive cover of March Madness, the NFL begins to lay the foundation for its upcoming season.

 Last year’s elite retain respect

-A look at each company’s list reveals a mix of a couple of surprises interspersed with a good number of expected projections.
+A look at the CG’s list reveals a mix of a couple of surprises interspersed with a good number of expected projections.

 The defending champion Patriots lead the way with a projected 11-win total after hitting that mark last season.
 Notably, the last time New England managed less than 11 wins was way back in 2009.
 That season, they sported a 10-6 record in Tom Brady’s comeback from an ACL tear.
 The Pats ultimately bowed out with a 33-14 loss to the Ravens in the Wild Card round.